farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 This work is based on Blades in the Dark (found at [http://www.bladesinthedark.com/](https://www.bladesinthedark.com/)), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license ([http://creativecommons.org/licenses/by/3.0/](https://creativecommons.org/licenses/by/3.0/)).

-## Who Is This Game For ?

-Now, one of the first things you probably want to know is: **who is this game for?**

-> _This game is for people who want to play a generic, narrative table-top RPG adventure about a group of characters struggling to achieve their goals, but pushing themselves to succeed._

 ## Contributing